Dr Pika Miklavc

 - SEEK: Research profile

-My previous teaching experience encompasses teaching Physiology to students of Medicine, Dental Medicine and Molecular Medicine by delivering lectures, practical courses and small group seminars.
+My previous teaching experience includes teaching physiology to students of Medicine, Dental Medicine and Molecular Medicine.

 In addition to investigating basic mechanisms of secretion I am interested in pathological alterations of the secretory mechanisms in lung cells and their implications for lung function.
 As an example, it is becoming increasingly evident that surfactant deficiency or dysfunction is involved in a range of lung disorders.
 Deficient surfactant synthesis in prematurely born infants can result in the infant respiratory distress syndrome (IRDS).
 In adults, surfactant deficit can lead to pulmonary fibrosis, a poorly understood condition which affects a significant percentage of population and irreparably damages lung tissue.